Learn how to write a winning CV for a Receptionist job - even if you have no experience

 Tailor each bullet point to the vacancy to remain relevant.
 Also, keep your examples concise – too much detail could dilute your message.

 As you work through your career history, reduce the level of detail.
 Positions from over 10 years ago can be summarised to one line or deleted altogether.

 Like your work experience, document your qualifications in reverse chronological order, starting with your most recent.
-List the name of the institution, the date the qualification was awarded, plus the name and level of the qualification and the grade you achieved, if applicable.
+List the date the qualification was awarded, plus the name and level of the qualification, and the grade you achieved, if applicable.

-As a receptionist, you may have certificates relevant to your industry, such as Microsoft 365 or an office administration diploma.
+As a Receptionist, you may have certificates relevant to your industry, such as Microsoft 365 or a customer service diploma.